wrld3d/wrld-poi-api/README.md

 ```
 Where ```<SID>``` is the POI Set ID to delete.

-##### Associate App API Key
+##### <a name="associate"></a>Associate App API Key

-<a name="associate"></a>Application API Keys can be associated with a POI Set to provide that Application access to the POIs in the POI Set.
+Application API Keys can be associated with a POI Set to provide that Application access to the POIs in the POI Set.

 To do this, make a RESTful call: